Darkstar (Marvel Comics): Laynia Petrovna

-Soviet Super-Soldiers

-Darkstar becomes a member of the Soviet Super-Soldiers with her brother Vanguard (Nikolai Krylenko) and the Crimson Dynamo.
+Darkstar becomes a member of the Soviet Super-Soldiers with her brother Vanguard (Nikolai Krylenko) and the Crimson Dynamo (Dmitri Bukharin).
 The Soviet Super-Soldiers battle Iron Man and Jack of Hearts on the moon but wind up helping them against renegade Rigellians led by Commander Arcturus.

 Later, Darkstar and Vanguard are sent along with new Soviet Super-Soldier Ursa Major by the KGB to defeat Presence.
 They learned that Sergei is their father and that Professor Phobos has exploited the Super-Soldiers.
-Darkstar helps free Sergei and Starlight, and defeats Phobos.
+Darkstar helps free Sergei and Tania Belinsky's Red Guardian, and defeats Phobos.

 The Soviet Super-Soldiers are then sent by the Soviet government to Khystym to battle the Gremlin.
 They fight the Space Knights Rom and Starshine, but later, ally with them against the Dire Wraiths.
 The Super-Soldiers befriend the Gremlin instead of fighting him.

 Afterward, the Soviet Super-Soldiers agree to help bring Magneto to justice.
 They fight the Avengers but turned against the Crimson Dynamo when it is revealed that he had been manipulating events.

 Darkstar, Vanguard, and Ursa Major defect to the United States seeking political asylum.
 They arrive at Avengers Island to ask for Captain America's help.
 They are beaten nearly to death by the Supreme Soviets, who had disguised themselves as members of the Avengers.
-The comatose subconscious minds of the Super-Soldiers form a "Great Beast" that follows the Supreme Soviets back to the USSR and try to kill them.
-Captain America persuaded the Great Beast to stand down, and the three Super-Soldiers later regain consciousness and recover from their injuries.
+The comatose subconscious minds of the Super-Soldiers form a "Great Beast" that follows the Supreme Soviets back to the USSR and tries to kill them.
+Captain America's negotiation skills were successful in convincing the Great Beast to back off, leading to the recovery of the three Super-Soldiers who had previously been injured and unconscious.

 The Soviet Super-Soldiers are captured and returned to the Soviet Union.
 They are rescued by Blind Faith and the Exiles (not to be confused with the reality-hopping team the Exiles), whom Darkstar joins.

 When the Supreme Soviets (who changed their name to People's Protectorate) are rechristened the Winter Guard, Darkstar was recruited back into the team.
-When the team disbanded, Darkstar and Vanguard joined a Russian mutant team, and later joined forces with their father, the Presence.
+When the team disbanded, Darkstar and Vanguard joined the Russian mutant team Siberforce, and later joined forces with their father, the Presence.

 When Vanguard dies on the Starbrand mission led by Quasar, Darkstar and the Presence decide to kill Quasar, who allows them to believe that they have succeeded while he had left Earth.

-Death

-Darkstar joined the Paris branch of X-Corporation in France, in which she is possessed by Weapon XII, a creation of the Weapon Plus Project, and subsequently killed by Fantomex.
+Darkstar joins the Paris branch of X-Corporation in France, in which she is possessed by Weapon XII, a creation of the Weapon Plus Project, and subsequently killed by Fantomex.
 A funeral is held at Père Lachaise Cemetery in Paris, where she was buried.
-She was temporarily resurrected through the Transmode Virus to serve in Selene's army of deceased mutants during their assault on the mutant nation of Utopia.
+She is temporarily resurrected through the Transmode Virus to serve in Selene's army of deceased mutants during their assault on Utopia.